grafana/timestream-datasource/src/README.md

 LIMIT 3
 ```

 > **Note**: Results for Timestream queries are returned in different pages (if necessary) by default.
-To ensure that all pages are processed before evaluating an alert, mark the checkbox "Render after all queries finish" in all alert queries.
+To ensure that all pages are processed before evaluating an alert, mark the "Wait for all queries" checkbox underneath the "Render" query editor section for all alert queries.

 ## Configure the data source with provisioning